-Unless otherwise stated, the data completeness threshold for a data item is \geq 70%, i.e. where a renal centre's data completeness for a data item falls below 70%, the individual centre will be excluded from an analysis, but the national total will include the centre's available data.
+Unless otherwise stated, the data completeness threshold for a data item is $\geq$ 70%, i.e. where a renal centre's data completeness for a data item falls below 70%, the individual centre will be excluded from an analysis, but the national total will include the centre's available data.
+Centres providing relevant data from <10 patients are also excluded from funnel and caterpillar plots for biochemistry and dialysis access analyses.
 While poor completeness may reflect a failure to accurately record patient data, other contributing factors include the incompatibility of local renal information technology (IT) systems and the loss of data during the transfer and validation processes on account of coding issues.
 Data completeness is likely to improve with the development of the UKRDC and increasing uptake of the UKRR dataset 4.2.
 The dataset has evolved and expanded over time in response to audit guidelines, with an understandable variable lag in the ability of local renal IT systems to respond to those changes.